 Different Types of Lentils

 Lentils are a part of the legume family and come in all different colours and varieties.
 Whole lentils come with their skin on and if you look closely, look like seeds.
 Split lentils are the inside of the whole lentils with the outer seed covering removed.
 They are slightly lower in fibre and nutritional benefits.
-But they are also easier to digest and can be cooked down much faster.
+But they are also easier to digest and you can cook them down much faster.
 This variety is my favourite for those crazy weeknight evenings when you’re juggling work, kids’ homework, afterschool activities and of course dinner.

 Lentils make a healthy & satisfying protein and easy weeknight dinner